Exilliar/raspberry-pi-display/README.md

 ### Diary API

 This API is my own personal one, therefore it cannot be accessed by anyone but me.
-Any reference to the diary API (including the script) can be deleted.
+Any reference to the diary API (including the `diary-title.py` script and any env variables that start with `DIARY_`) can be deleted.

 ## Scripts